 In 2006, Comedy Central received a Peabody Award for South Park's "stringent social commentary".

-In 2006, South Park won the Emmy Award for Outstanding Animated Program (For Programming Less Than One Hour) for the episode "Make Love, Not Warcraft".
+In 2006, the South Park episode "Make Love, Not Warcraft" won the Emmy Award for Outstanding Animated Program (For Programming Less Than One Hour).

-In 2007, Time magazine included South Park on its list of the "100 Best TV Shows of All Time", calling it "America's best source of rapid-fire satire for [the past] decade".
+In 2007, Time magazine included South Park on its list of the "100 Best TV Shows of All Time", describing it as "America's best source of rapid-fire satire".

 By October 2008, the South Park Studios website had served more than 55 million streams of full episodes.

-In 2008, Parker and Stone stated they were "rooting for Hillary Clinton in 2008 simply because it would be weird to have her as president".
+In 2008, Parker and Stone claimed they were rooting for Hillary Clinton in the presidential election, because it would be weird to have her as president.

 In 2008, the "Imaginationland" trilogy of episodes won the Emmy Award for Outstanding Animated Program (For Programming One Hour or More).

-In 2008, the season twelve finale marked the end of South Park being produced in standard definition, with a 4:3 aspect ratio.
+In 2008, the series produced in standard definition with a 4:3 aspect ratio ended.

-In early 2008, 20th Television replaced Tribune Entertainment as a co-distributor of South Park.
+In early 2008, 20th Television replaced Tribune as co-distributor of South Park.

 In September 2009, a South Park Studios website with streaming episodes was launched in the United Kingdom and Ireland.

-In 2009, South Park switched to being produced in 16:9 high definition 1080p with the beginning of the thirteenth season.
+In 2009, the series switched to being produced in 16:9 high definition 1080p with the beginning of the thirteenth season.

-In April 2010, the season five episode "Super Best Friends" and the season fourteen episodes "200" and "201" were removed from the South Park Studios website; these episodes also no longer air in reruns.
+In April 2010, the season five episode "Super Best Friends" and the season fourteen episodes "200" and "201" were removed from the South Park Studios website and no longer aired in reruns.

-The season 14 (2010) premiere of South Park gained 3.7 million viewers, marking the show's highest-rated season premiere since 1998.
+In 2010, the season 14 premiere gained 3.7 million viewers, marking the show's highest-rated season premiere since 1998.

 In 2011, South Park was nominated for the Emmy Award for Outstanding Animated Program.